 Cons

 Size and Weight: Larger and heavier, making them more challenging to transport and maneuver.
-Consider an inflatable tandem kayak if weight is a concern.
+Consider an inflatable tandem kayak if weight and/or space is a concern.

 Tandem kayaks are Ideal for